 COMPETITION ARRANGEMENTS

-Entry for individuals not with a school band (individual competition).
+Entry for individuals who are not with a school band (individual competition).
+Now closed.
+Those under 18 years should be accompanied by a responsible adult.

-Arrival – all Band leads are asked to ensure that they report to the Welcome Desk (located in the foyer at the Beaton Road entrance) in order to confirm their School’s entries, and to receive details of their assigned room and any additional information.
+All Band leads are asked to ensure that they report to the Welcome Desk (located in the foyer at the Beaton Road entrance) in order to confirm their School’s entries, and to receive details of their assigned room and any additional information.
+(The Boleyn Road entrance is currently closed.)

 Stewarding – stewards will assist with orientation and guiding Bands and soloists to tuning rooms and competition rooms in accordance with the programme.